February 17, 2026

 Understanding heart disease

-Coming up with a list of questions can help you open those lines of communications — and can help you feel more in control of your heart health.
-Here’s a list to get you started:
+A list of questions can help you open those lines of communication, and help you feel more in control of your heart’s health.
+Here are smart questions to get you started:

 If you’re a woman, consider these questions as well:

 Having a conversation about your heart health with your doctor is the first step to ensuring that you’re on the right path.
-Need more information to support you on your journey?
-Check out the My Southern Health Guide to Heart Health for more heart-healthy tips from the experts.
+Need more information to support you?
+Check out the My Vanderbilt Health Guide to Heart Health for more heart-healthy tips from the experts.

 Vanderbilt Women’s Heart Center